xbmc/xbmc/docs/README.Linux.md

 Some addons have dependencies.
 You must install all required dependencies of an addon before installing the addon.
-Required dependencies can be found by checking the depends folder and it's subdirs of the respective addons.
+Required dependencies can be found by checking the `depends` folder and it's subdirectories in the repository of the respective addons.

-For example, a number of addons require the the platform and kodi-platform add-ons.
+A number of addons require the the `p8-platform` and `kodi-platform` add-ons.
+Note that dependencies on `p8-platform` and `kodi-platform` are typically not declared in the `depends` folder.
+They are only declared in the `CMakeLists.txt` file of the respective addon (e.g. via `find_package(p8-platform REQUIRED)`).
 Below we demonstrate how to build these two.
 First, the platform addon: